CTPSSTAFF/dboard-prototype-1/README.md

 * bootstrap - for layout
 * plotly.js - for data viz
 * d3.js - for CSV loading / parsing
-* jquery.js - for event management and fDOM navigation \(not currently used for the latter\)
-* lodash.js - functional programming utilities

-## Data Viz Types
-As requested by Sam Taylor.

-Prototype # 1 of 'Performance Dashboard'.

-## Software Dependencies
-* bootstrap - for layout
-* plotly.js - for data viz
-* d3.js - for CSV loading / parsing
 * jquery.js - for event management and DOM navigation \(not currently used for the latter\)
 * lodash.js - functional programming utilities